 Buyer Agency Contract

-Starting in August 2024, a new law in New Jersey will require buyers to sign a Buyer Agency Contract before a real estate agent can show them properties.
-This contract ensures the agent is working exclusively for the buyer and also outlines how the buyer’s agent will be compensated.
+Starting in August 2024, a New law in New Jersey will require buyers to sign a Buyer Representation Agreement before a real estate agent can begin showing them properties.
+This agreement ensures your agent is working exclusively on your behalf and also outlines how the agent will be compensated.

 How is the Buyer’s Agent Paid?